rithishace/deepfake-lipsync/README.md

 ## Used pretrained model Wav2Lip for this project.

-IT takes two videos from the user and from the target footage it extracts the frames with faces
+It takes two videos from the user and from the target footage it extracts the frames with faces Just open and run the Jupiter notebook I does everything for u, just upload two videos. then,

-then,
 It is lip_synced with the other footage.